GeekDream-x/SharingEconomyResearch-MscDissertation-TCD/README.md

 ## breadboard-v2.3.0:

-The experiment platform - Breadboard.
+The supportive files of the experiment platform - Breadboard.

 ## WifiSharingGame:

-The zip file containing the sharing game used in my thesis.
+The zip file which contains the sharing game used in my thesis.